• Services Top

 In overseas, we send a BCP Caravan from Japan to our major sites in North America, Europe, China, and other parts of Asia to establish and develop risk management system.

 In addition, we gather information on developments such as large-scale-disasters, terrorism, etc., from information sources such as the Foreign Ministry as well as major communications companies, to alert our staff stationed or traveling overseas of imminent dangers.
 At the same time, we have instituted emergency contact systems based on the information from our overseas locations.
+We have also formulated Emergency Response Manuals and Emergency Evacuation Manuals that take into account various risks tailored to each region's circumstances, and conduct drills to verify their effectiveness.
+In FY2024, we customized manuals for BCP education, fire prevention management education, and the like at seven overseas group companies in China and Asia.

 Implementation of BCP education and e-learning at rank-based group training